 Cutis marmorata is a condition where the skin has a pinkish blue mottled or marbled appearance when subjected to cold temperatures.
 It occurs in about 50% of children and is typically seen throughout infancy.
 Adults may also be affected.
 Rewarming usually restores the skin to its normal appearance.

 Cutis marmorata is distinct from cutis marmorata telangiectatica congenita (CMTC).

 How do you get it and who is at risk?

-The mottled appearance is caused by superficial small blood vessels in the skin dilating and contracting at the same time.
+The mottled appearance of cutis marmorata is caused by superficial small blood vessels in the skin dilating and contracting at the same time.
 Dilation creates the red colour of the skin whilst contraction produces a pale appearance.
 This phenomenon is most pronounced when the skin is cooled.
-Reasons why this happens is not fully understood but the following factors may be involved:
+Reasons why this happens is not fully understood.

 What treatments are available?

-There is no treatment for CMTC as it is generally a benign condition that improves with age.
-Skin lesions often improve within the first 2 years of life as the skin matures.
+There is no treatment for cutis marmorata.
+It is generally a benign condition that improves with age.

 Book: Textbook of Dermatology.
 Ed Rook A, Wilkinson DS, Ebling FJB, Champion RH, Burton JL.
 Fourth edition.
 Blackwell Scientific Publications.

 - Cutis Marmorata Telangiectatica Congenita – Medscape Reference